Print3M/securitree/_md/web-security/passive-recon/index.md

 Inspection of the source code sent to the front-end can give good results.
 Comments and framework-specific artifacts are often left behind.
 Back-end frameworks sometimes add their headers to the HTTP response.
 Inspection of HTTP requests and responses can provide answers.

 The names of HTML classes or libraries used may be specific to a particular framework.
-File extensions, default files and folder names can also be helpful in identifying a specific technology.
+File extensions, default files and folder names can also be helpful in identifying a specific technology. `X-` headers (non-standard HTTP headers) might reveal internal server technologies.

+It might be worth to check `robots.txt` file and look for sitemap files.

 ## Wappalyzer

 [Wappalyzer](https://www.wappalyzer.com/) is a free tool that aggregates information about the technologies (i.e. frameworks, libraries, servers and languages) used by websites.

+## Callback gathering

+[https://canarytokens.org/nest/](Canarytokens.org) is a great site for intercepting requests of all kinds and reading useful information from them.
+When the target opens the generated link in a browser, an attacker will get information about their browser, IP address, and operating system.